mristimaki/themindfulmuslim/README.md

 1. HTML has been validated in the [W3C HTML5 Validator](https://validator.w3.org/)
 2. CSS has been validated in the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 3. Links has been checked in the [W3C Link Checker](https://validator.w3.org/checklink)
+4. I've used the [W3Schools](https://www.w3schools.com/) tutorials and references troughout my project if there was anything that I got stuck on or needed to be reminded of a certain element or tag.

 ### Bugs
 - The images in homepage would not align as intended in smaller devices.
 Fixed by changing width on div.